3stadt/docker-sw-dev/README.md

 ```

-- copy the file `docker-base.yml.dist` to `docker-base.yml`
+- **copy** the file `docker-base.yml.dist` to `docker-base.yml`
   - If you want to, change all entries regarding `ports`
     - The format is localport:containerport, only change the localport
   - Change the `volumes` entry that reads `- ~/Code:/var/www/html`
-    - You have to change the part before `:`, it has to point to the folder your shopware root foolder resides in.
+    - You have to change the part before `:`, it has to point to the folder your shopware root folders resides in.
 Note: Not the shopware folder itself!
   - change `MYSQL_ROOT_PASSWORD`and `PMA_PASSWORD` to the same value

 # Usage